 A beta reader can be the proofreader who doesn’t charge you for the service (or only requires cranberry oatmeal cookies as payment), or the person who keeps you motivated by always asking for more story, or the audience you have in mind when writing.
-Whatever your beta reader is to you (and you may have more than one – in fact, if you can find more than one, that’s a good idea), the relationship between writer and beta is an important one.
+Whatever your beta reader is to you (and you may have more than one – in fact, if you can find more than one, that’s a good idea), the relationship between author and beta reader is an important one.

-Does your beta give honest feedback, trying always to be kind but also not telling you something you’ve written is perfect when you both know it isn’t?
-Different people have different levels of what they’re comfortable with when it comes to directness/bluntness, but you should never have to worry that your beta is lying to spare your feelings.
+Does your beta reader give honest feedback, trying always to be kind but also not telling you something you’ve written is perfect when you both know it isn’t?
+Different people have different levels of what they’re comfortable with when it comes to directness/bluntness, but you should never have to worry that your beta reader is lying to spare your feelings.
 If you can’t take any criticism, even that offered with the greatest tact and kindness, perhaps you are not yet ready to share your writing with anyone.
 This is not the same as saying that your writing isn’t any good.
 It just means you need a little emotional distance from the writing before you can move on to the step of checking it for things that may need changing.

 Now, one of Neil Gaiman’s rules of writing:

 “Remember: when people tell you something’s wrong or doesn’t work for them, they are almost always right.
 When they tell you exactly what they think is wrong and how to fix it, they are almost always wrong.”

 Like Heinlein’s advice of ‘Never edit a story unless an editor asks you to,’ this seems to be misinterpreted a lot.